-AMENDMENT NO. 1 TO SCHEDULE 14A PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+AMENDMENT NO. 4 TO SCHEDULE 14A PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant X Filed Regis by a Party other than the trant 0 Chec k the appropriate box: X Preliminary Proxy Stateme nt 0 Confidential, for Use of the e Commission Only (as permitted by Rule 14a-6(e)(2)) 0 Definitive Proxy Statement 0 Definitive Additional Mate rials 0 Soliciting Material Pursuan nt to §240.14a-12 Fifth Street Finance Corp.
-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the appropriate box): X No fee required.
-0 Fee computed on table belo ow per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of se curities to which transaction applies: (2) Aggregate number of se ecurities to which transaction applies: underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the ling fee is calculated and state how it was determined): (4) Proposed maximum ag gregate value of transaction: (5) Total fee paid: 0 Fee paid previously with p reliminary materials.
-0 e fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the riously.
-Identify the previous filing by registration statement number, or the Form or Schedule and (1) Amount Previously Paid: (2) Form, Schedule or Reg istration Statement No.: (3) Filing Party: (4) Date Filed:
+Filed l by the Registrant X Filed l Regist by a Party other than the trant 0 Checl k the appropriate box: x Preliminary Proxy Statement o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) o Definitive Proxy Statement 0 Definitive Additional Mat erials 0 Soliciting Material Pursua ant to §240.14a-12 Fifth Street Finance Corp.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check th e appropriate box): X No fee required.
+0 Fee computed on table be low per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee paid previously with p preliminary materials.
+0 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: -

-PRELIMINARY COPY - SUBJECT TO COMPLETION, DATED JANUARY 8, 2016
+PRELIMINARY COPY - SUBJECT TO COMPLETION, DATED MARCH 4, 2016